OluwadareLab/Robin/DEV_README.md

 6) the dockerfile.server might have some hardcoded things
 7) The callers.config.sh script contains info for the scripts that is hardcoded
 8) the callers folder should be reviewed if you are messing with project structure
+9) ABSULUTE_TEST_OUTPUT_PATH in the .env file is the absulute path you want test results to go to. this is hardcoded so that we